xayanide/event-handler-loader/README.md

 export const eventHandler = {
     name: Events.ClientReady,
     isOnce: false,
-    // You can omit isPrepend property.
-The name, isOnce, and execute are required.
+    // isOnce and isPrepend keys can be omitted.
+Only name, and execute keys are required.
     isPrepend: false,
     execute: function (readyClient: Client<true>) {
         console.log(`Ready!
 Logged in as ${readyClient.user.tag}`);